prlct/feature-flags/docs/docs/sdk-api/set-features.md

 sidebar_position: 4
 ---

-# setFeatures(features[])
+# setFeatures()

 Override features returned by API.
-Often used to implement
+Often used for development.

 ```
 setFeatures(features[])